During a patent prosecution process, you might have thought “ What is a patent paralegal ” Is there a career for me there?”

 Need a Paralegal? – Patent Drafting Catalyst

 You are now aware of what is a paralegal.
-If you need the help of a paralegal service, we at Patent Drafting Catalyst are here for you.
+If you need the help, we at Patent Drafting Catalyst are here for you.
 Our team boasts 10+ years of experience in supporting patent prosecution with 200+ full-time patent engineers in 30+ technology areas.
-We have plenty of experience in working with multiple patent attorneys/counsels from multiple countries for patent drafting.
+We have plenty of experience in working with multiple patent attorneys/Firms from multiple countries for patent drafting.

 We are always up-to-date about the latest laws and acceptable practices.
 Our patent engineers understand the importance of comprehensive patent claims in terms of patent commercialization and infringement litigation.